sprintup/blah/README.md

 making changes to featureBranch1, based on ca29fb6

 - when you rebase with `git rebase master` when on a featureBranch based on older commit, HEAD is pointed at the master branch, while the changes you're rebasing onto master are the incoming changes.
-Further, the incoming changes, in the resolve conflicts view, come second, even if the work proceeds what is already in master.
+Further, the incoming changes, in the resolve conflicts view, come second, even if the work preceeds what is already in master.
 - Also, have to run `git add .` then `git rebase --continue` after resolving conflicts
 - When conflicts have been resolved, you'll want to run `git push origin <featureBranch> --force-with-lease` without pulling. [article on --force-with-lease](https://itnext.io/git-force-vs-force-with-lease-9d0e753e8c41)
 - If it drops into an interactive rebase, update the commit message and maybe add another commit with additional changes